Landscape Institute Elections 2021

 Voting for the LI 2021 elections will take place between 4 May and 1 June 2021.

 Who can vote?

 You need to be a member of the Landscape Institute to vote in the LI elections.

-Only Licentiate members may vote to elect Licentiate Council members, and only Student members may vote to elect a Student Council member.
+Only Associate members may vote to elect Associate Council members, and only Student members may vote to elect a Student Council member.
 Any corporate member may vote for all other positions.

-(A Corporate member is a Fellow, Chartered Member, Academic Member, Academic Fellow or Licentiate member of the LI.)
+(A Corporate member is a Fellow, Chartered Member, Academic Member, Academic Fellow or Associate member of the LI.)